mershark/webpack-to-bundle-JavaScript/README.md

 - [📝 License](#license)

-# 📖 Awesome books (Pair Programming) <a name="about-project"></a>
+# 📖 Set Up Project With Webpack <a name="about-project"></a>

-In this project, We built a basic website that allows users to add/remove books from a list.
-We achieved that by using JavaScript objects and arrays.
-We also dynamically modified the DOM and added some basic events.
+In this project I build a simple yet powerful webpack boilerplate, which can be used as a starting point in a project.

 ## 🛠 Built With <a name="built-with"></a>